Full Transcript of Interview Below.

 - And More…

-Erin Brinker: So excited to welcome back to the show Dr. JoAnn Yanez, she is the executive director for the Association of Accredited Naturopathic Medical Colleges and the incoming Chair of Academic Collaborative for Integrative Health.
+Erin Brinker: So excited to welcome back to the show Dr. JoAnn Yanez, she is the executive director for the Association of Accredited Naturopathic Medical Colleges and the past Chair of Academic Collaborative for Integrative Health.
 She also serves on the Integrative Health Policy Consortium Education Committee.
 Weaving a passion for illness prevention into her professional life, Dr. JoAnn Yanez’s career has been advocacy, academia, patient care, and public health.
 As AANMC executive director, Dr. JoAnn Yanez oversees research, advocacy efforts and the joint academic endeavors of the accredited colleges of naturopathic medicine.
 Additionally, she helps spread awareness of naturopathic medicine as a viable and satisfying career path.
 Dr. JoAnn Yanez, welcome back to the show.

 Dr. JoAnn Yanez: Good morning, Erin.
 How are you?